 The Company continues to work with the National Forest Service on a Plan of Operations drill permit for targets on the Danbo property.
 A formal scoping estimate is in hand from a third party, including program and budget, for baseline surveys required for the Plan of Operations submittal.
 The Company will evaluate and consider this work for the spring of 2019.

 The Big Ten caldera is a Tertiary-aged volcanic complex some 20 kilometres in diameter, and located near the eastern limit of Tertiary-aged extension, volcanism and faulting of the Walker Lane Belt in west-central Nevada.
-The Round Mountain (16 M oz gold) and Manhattan (800,000 oz gold) epithermal gold systems occur in similarly aged rhyolite caldera centers immediately to the north and northwest.
+The Round Mountain (16 M oz gold) and Manhattan (800,000 oz gold) epithermal gold deposits occur in similarly aged rhyolite caldera centers immediately to the north and northwest.
 Further, the low-sulfidation character of the hydrothermal gold-silver quartz vein system at Big Ten is comparable to Round Mountain.

 The various properties all occur along/within a northwest-southeast trending structural corridor which bisects the entire Big Ten caldera; the trend of alteration and gold-bearing quartz veins is called the Big Ten epithermal gold trend.